What does a peptide certificate of analysis show, and how do I tell a real one from a fake?

 A certificate of analysis (COA) is the single most useful document for reducing peptide sourcing risk — but only if you know what a real one shows and can spot the fakes, which are common.

-Evidence tier framing: This is Tier 2 — established analytical-chemistry methodology (mass spectrometry, HPLC, endotoxin testing).
+Evidence tier: This is Tier 2 — established analytical-chemistry methodology (mass spectrometry, HPLC, endotoxin testing).
 The methods are standard lab science; the only question is whether a given COA actually applied them honestly to your batch.

 What a trustworthy COA proves, at a glance: